• Skip to primary navigation

 For the full recipe including quantities and method, click the "jump to recipe" button, or scroll through and read our helpful tips along the way.

-Despite their elegant, slightly fancy appearance, these little Gluten-Free Spiced Madeleines are made from simple, everyday ingredients.
+• Despite their elegant, slightly fancy appearance, these little Spiced Orange Madeleines are easily made from simple, everyday ingredients and I am sure that you will love their light texture and their not-too-sweet flavour.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.